My new job sucks, how soon can I quit?

 - And the classic, if you are not able to get along with this manager, you probably won’t be able to get along with a future manager.

 That is not how I roll.
-The job sucks and it isn’t or fault.
+The job sucks and it isn’t your fault.
 I read the email and it was plain as day: Founder-driven company and all of the neurosis that comes along with it.

 So, to answer your question.
 GET OUT!
 GET THE F*** OUT!
 GET OUT NOW AND DON’T LOOK BACK.
 Could I have been more clear?
 Want me to tell you how I really feel?
 GETTTT OUTTTT!
 The job sucks and you are not going to change the culture.